ahmetdemirkayaee/Deep-Active-Learning-with-Semidefinite-Embedding-for-Batch-Sampling/README.md

 from the output of the SDE component of the project.
 Then, using different versions of "training_classifier" .py files, the training process that includes active learning can be done.
+After obtaining the experiment results in terms of test accuracies, the visualizations can be done via "plot_results" .py files.